 - Shah Commission – On the recommendation of the Shah Commission report the Punjab Reorganisation Act was passed in 1966 by the Parliament and the state of Haryana was formed.
 However, Chandigarh was made a union territory with a common capital of Punjab and Haryana.

 - In 1969 the state of Meghalaya and in 1971 the state of Himachal Pradesh came into existence.
 Also, the Union Territories of Tripura and Manipur were converted into states.
 This made the total number of Indian states to 21.

 - Thereafter, Sikkim was made a state in 1975, and Mizoram and Arunachal Pradesh in 1987.
 The Goa became the 25th state of the Indian Union in May 1987.
 In November 2000, three new states of Jharkhand, Chhattisgarh and Uttaranchal were formed and on June 2, 2014, Telangana became the 29th state of India.

 - Recently the parliament of India passed the Jammu and Kashmir Reorganization Bill 2019 which created two union territories of Jammu & Kashmir and Ladakh.

 - In this way presently, India has 28 States and 09 Union Territories.

 - To a large extent, the integration and reorganization of Indian states have been done in a very holistic way by balancing the local requirement and administrative convenience.
-The same need to be maintained in future.
+The same needs to be maintained in the future.